francesca-git/EU28-ForestMng-Climate/README.md

 	the path to the results, to the plots, to the aggregated data, etc).
 - *create_directories*: script called in main.R that creates the needed directories if they do not exist already (e.g., where the results are stored).
-- *readme.md*: file describing the folder content in further detail.
-- */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
+- *archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
 - INPUT OUTPUT FILE

 ### results